JuliaLang/julia/doc/src/manual/methods.md

 When only the type of supplied arguments needs to be constrained `Vararg{T}` can be equivalently written as `T...`.
 For instance `f(x::Int...) = x` is a shorthand for `f(x::Vararg{Int}) = x`.

-## Note on Optional/Default Positional and Keyword Arguments
+## Note on Optional/Default Positional and Keyword Arguments(@id note-default-arguments)

 There are two styles for setting optional agruments (a.k.a default values).

 1. Using position arguments.
 1. Using keyword arguments.

-Keyword arguments behave differently from ordinary positional arguments.
+[Keyword arguments](@ref man-keyword-arguments) behave differently from ordinary positional arguments.
 Specifically, they do not participate in method dispatch.
 Function methods are dispatched based *only* on positional arguments.
 Keyword arguments are processed after the matching method is identified.